louis-swain/green-energy-data-demo/README.md

 docker-compose up --build -d
 \`\`\`

-This spins up both the back-end and PostgreSQL DB with persistent storage.
+This spins up both the Spring Boot API and PostgreSQL DB with a persistent volume.

 ---